adrianhopebailie/ipc-msg/README.md

-# ipc-rpc
+# ipc-msg

-A simple RPC (remote procedure call) protocol for IPC (inter-process communication)
+A simple framing protocol for messaging (and RPC) over raw sockets

 ## Rationale